Kamit6337/portfolio-nextjs/README.md

 ## Features

 I have used new industry tech, Next JS to make a server-side rendered website for faster loading of pages.
-Along side I also used [Aceternity UI](https://ui.aceternity.com/) for showing beautiful and modern animations and [shadcn/ui](https://ui.shadcn.com/) pre-built component library to make my website faster.
+Along side I have used [Aceternity UI](https://ui.aceternity.com/) for showing beautiful and modern animations and [shadcn/ui](https://ui.shadcn.com/) pre-built components library to make my website faster.

 ## Screenshots